ApexRMS/wisdm/docs/_sections/section04.md

 <p id="heading02"> <h2>Random Forest</h2> </p>

-The **Random Forest** datasheet contains information about the Random Forest (RF) algorithm options.
+The **Random Forest** datasheet contains information about the Random Forest (RF) algorithm, a machine-learning ensemble classifier.
 More information about random forest can be found in the [CRAN - Random Forest Reference Manual](https://cran.r-project.org/web/packages/randomForest/randomForest.pdf).

 ### Evaluate covariate importance
-Selecting "Yes" for the *Evaluate covariate importance* argument will allow the RF algorithm to evaluate covariate importance during the modeling process.
+Selecting "Yes" for the *Evaluate covariate importance* argument will allow the RF algorithm to evaluate covariate importance during the modeling process by calculating the change in fit statistics for trees that include each covariate.
 ### Calculate casewise importance
 Selecting "Yes" for the *Calculate casewise importance* argument will allow RF to calculate the importance of each covariate during the classification process, and measures how significantly covariates influence the output.
 For more information about covariate and casewise importance in the RF algorithm, see [Classification and Regression with Random Forest](https://haoen-cui.github.io/SOA-Exam-PA-R-Package-Documentation/randomForest/reference/randomForest.html)
 ### Number of variables sampled at split
-The *Number of variables sampled at split* argument will auto-populate after the model runs, and shows the number of variables actually used in the random forest, if not specified beforehand.
+The *Number of variables sampled at split* argument represents the number of variables randomly sampled ass candidates in each split of the random forest.
 ### Maximum number of nodes
 The *Maximum number of nodes* argument specifies the maximum number of nodes the RF algorithm can have.
 ### Number of trees